For Your Entertainment (album): Development

+Among the numerous songs prepared for the album were also leftover tracks from Lady Gaga and Pink.
+Although Gaga had written "Fever" some time earlier and had not completed a version to her satisfaction, she felt it matched Lambert's style and offered it for his recording.
+Pink co-wrote and recorded "Whataya Want from Me" but chose not to include it on her fifth studio album Funhouse (2008) for personal reasons, feeling that she did not want to explore the song’s sentiment herself.
+Another song from Justin Hawkins titled "Suburban Decay" was also considered for the album, but Lambert decided not to record it, saying it was too different than the rest of the album.
+Lambert also collaborated with producer RedOne, who initially hoped to place at least six songs on For Your Entertainment though none of their tracks ultimately appeared on the final album.
+Stylistically, Lambert cited glam rock as a key influence, along with contemporary bands such as The Killers and Muse, describing the album as "as if a '70s time capsule blasted off into space and you're watching it through a holographic filter."

 Promotion

 To promote the album's release, several songs from the album were performed live on AOL Sessions.
 Following his controversial performance at the American Music Awards of 2009 (AMAs), Lambert was dropped from a few scheduled performances on the American Broadcasting Company (ABC) network, though CBS subsequently invited Lambert for an interview and performance on The Early Show in New York City instead.
 On November 25, 2009, Lambert performed his single "Whataya Want from Me" on the Late Show with David Letterman.
 He later appeared on The Tonight Show with Conan O'Brien on December 14, 2009, and performed his single.
 He provided another live performance two days later on the season finale of So You Think You Can Dance.
-Appearing with other superstar artists, Lambert's "Whataya Want from Me" stole the show, according to an MTV review.
 Earlier that day, he appeared on Chelsea Lately, with host Chelsea Handler.